JerryLMJ/LMJDropdownMenu/README.en.md

 ## Update log

+- **2020.10.22（3.0.1）：**
+This update adds a height limiting property to the list of options, as well as related Settings.
+When there are too many options, you can scroll through the options list to show all the options.

 - **2020.10.15（3.0.0）：**
 🎉 latest 3.0.0 version has support for various scenarios, including navigation, storyboard, UITableViewCell, etc, and whether the parent view space enough, can be normal !!!
 This update reconstructs the drop-down list to accommodate the lack of space in the parent control and to meet the needs of a variety of scenarios.